Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Introduction

 One of the key challenges of WNCSs is the unreliable nature of wireless communication which leads to packet dropouts.
 In contrast to classical control settings, where the communication is assumed to be ideal, the effect of such imperfections can no longer be neglected.
 In the seminal work \cite{Schenato:2007}, the impact of lossy communication links in control loops was thoroughly investigated.
 It was shown that the certainty equivalence principle holds as long as the adopted network protocols guarantee packet acknowledgements/negative-acknow\-ledge\-ments (ACK/NACKs).
 In addition, when only the link between the sensor and the controller is unreliable, the closed-loop performance can be investigated by considering the impact of packet dropouts on the corresponding Kalman filter.
 As a result, the prominent results obtained for sensor scheduling in remote estimation for various channel models, communication and energy constraints can readily be adopted in respective WNCS settings; see, e.g., \cite{Wu:2014, Wu:2013, Nourian:2014, Han:2017, Quevedo:2013, Huang:2007, Leong:2012, Knorn:2017}.

 Typically, WNCSs contain several control subsystems which share the same communication resources.
 Due to the limited available bandwidth, the wireless devices need to coordinate for sharing the scarce and unreliable communication resources efficiently to accomplish the control tasks and with a good performance.
 This has led to a surge of research on the design of effective resource allocation schemes in the last decade; see, for example, the recent survey \cite{Park:2018} and references therein.
 It has been shown that finding the optimal schedule for multiple subsystems that have access to multiple lossy channels requires solving a mixed-integer quadratic program which is computationally infeasible for large systems \cite{Zanon:2018, HernandezLerma:1996}.
 In the presence of a central coordinator in the network, this can be overcome by employing priority-based resource allocation schemes, which determine the priorities dynamically with respect to a finite-horizon criterion.
-Try-once-discard (TOD) is one of the most well-known schemes of this type which, at each frame, allocates the channels to the subsystems with the largest discrepancy between the true and estimated state values \cite{Walsh:2002}. \TF{For the linear quadratic Gaussian (LQG) control problem}, \emph{value of information} (VoI), which contained the current observations for the network \cite{Molin:2015}, was proposed as the priority measure and algorithms were provided for determining the priorities by using a rollout strategy \cite{Molin:2015, Molin:2019}.
-Equivalently, the term \emph{cost of information loss} (CoIL) was coined in \cite{Charalambous:2017} for the cost of losing information for a general setup and, unlike the VoI in \cite{Molin:2015, Molin:2019}, it is associated with the statistical properties of the observations.
-For decoupled systems, it was shown in \cite{Charalambous:2017} that minimizing the linear quadratic cost is equivalent to prioritizing channel access with respect to CoIL.
+Try-once-discard (TOD) is one of the most well-known schemes of this type which, at each frame, allocates the channels to the subsystems with the largest discrepancy between the true and estimated state values \cite{Walsh:2002}.
+For the linear quadratic Gaussian (LQG) control problem, the \emph{value of information} (VoI) contained in the sensors' current observations for the network was proposed as the priority measure in \cite{Molin:2015, Molin:2019}.
+In a similar context, the contribution of the loss of data packet for a controller on the increase of the quadratic cost of the entire system was labeled as the \emph{cost of information loss} (CoIL) in \cite{Charalambous:2017}.
+For decoupled systems, it was shown that minimizing the linear quadratic cost is equivalent to prioritizing channel access with respect to CoIL.
 In case of sensors with limited energy budget, the energy expenditure can also be included in the objective or as a constraint for determining transmission priorities as proposed in \cite{Gatsis:2014, Gatsis:2015, Leong:2017}.